-Since running my Etsy and DesignBundles shop from 2018, this is the most frequently asked question by my customers.
+Since running my Etsy and DesignBundles shop since 2018, “how to upload SVG to Cricut?” is the most frequently asked question by my customers.
 If you are new to Cricut and their application called Design Space(an online program to interact with Cricut cutting machines) uploading an SVG file to the application may look like a daunting task.

 Make sure to pin this Cricut tutorial for your future reference.